carmenne/certification_java11_summary/objectives/try_multicatch.md

 }
 ```

-##### ORDER
+##### Order
 The final blockes close in reverse order (the resources are closed in the reverse order in which they were created) immediately after the try block finishes.
+So the resources are closed before the catch statement.
+This is because the resources belong to the try block in try-with-resources.
+They are closed in reverse order because the resources can be dependent on each other.

 ##### Surpressed exceptions